spirit-warrior/ammas-tour-2024/README.md

 ---

-It seems that very similar lifting systems are used for both Amma's peetham and chair at Amritapuri, right?
+The lifting systems for both Amma's peetham and chair at Amritapuri are different from each other.

 Probably our best option is to build lifting mechanisms similar to what they have in Amritapuri.
 This lifting system was built in India at least 16 years ago by Amma's son Jitendra, using hardware available in India.
 From what I understand, this is a successful system.
 It seems like if the chain breaks or comes off, there is no danger of sudden collapse.
 The platform would simply be stuck in the current position, right?